-Crave offers farm-fresh ingredients and healthier options for the university students and guests.
-The branding and logo design models a clean and simple approach to typography and an illustrative mark.
-The sign application at the foodhall front integrates a living green wall to inspire the community to eat fresh.
+Crave offers farm-fresh ingredients and healthier options for university students and guests.
+The branding and logo design models a clean and simple approach to the typography and an illustrative mark.
+The sign application at the foodhall stand integrates a living green wall to inspire the community to eat fresh.

 This dining destination is for fast and casual options that are often campus favorites.
 The RSM Design team worked to create a playful expression for the Wolftown brand aesthetic.
 The final storefront graphic will include a mural painted by San Diego based muralist, Max Moses.